Remote Entanglement in Lattice Surgery: To Distill, or Not to Distill: Supplementary Information

 The total physical qubit count per module satisfies

-Distillation shrinks the grid term through a smaller $d_s^{*}$ but inflates $N_{\mathrm{mem}}$ through the $k \times n_{\mathrm{pairs}}$ multiplier; the optimal strategy at each $F_0$ is the one that maximises $n_L$.
+Distillation shrinks the grid term through a smaller $d_s$ but increases $N_{\mathrm{mem}}$ through the $k \times n_{\mathrm{pairs}}$ multiplier; the optimal strategy at each $F_0$ is the one that maximises $n_L$.
 Figure~\ref{fig:phy_budget} shows how the allocation shifts across operating regimes.

-\section{Transversal Methods}
+\subsection{Transversal methods}

 An alternative approach for DQC involves distributed transversal operations, as detailed in \cite{stack2025assessingteleportationlogicalqubits}.
 A comprehensive comparison is outside the scope of this work and is complicated by the differences in compilation methods between lattice surgery and transversal approaches.
-But, transversal methods generally require $n$ Bell pairs to be available for simultaneous consumption for an $[n,k,d]$ code \cite{stack2025assessingteleportationlogicalqubits}.
+However, transversal methods generally require $n$ Bell pairs to be available for simultaneous consumption for an $[[n,k,d]]$ code \cite{stack2025assessingteleportationlogicalqubits}.
 This contrasts with the lattice surgery methods discussed in this paper, which typically require fewer simultaneous pairs, although the cumulative Bell pair count across all rounds is likely higher.
 That being said, transversal operations on dense qLDPC codes enable parallel non-local CNOTs between or teleportation of multiple logical qubits, significantly lowering the number of Bell pairs used per logical operation \cite{stack2025assessingteleportationlogicalqubits}.